KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 If you want to use dictation with other languages, you must implement a custom speech recognizer.

-### Additional views
+### Dictation views

-KeyboardKit Pro also unlocks dictation-specific views like overlays and visualizers, that you can use to build a nice dictation experience for your users.
+KeyboardKit Pro unlocks dictation-specific views, like **Dictation.Screen** and **Dictation.BarVisualizer**, that you can use to build a nice dictation experience in your app or keyboard.

 ## How to perform dictation with KeyboardKit Pro

 Dictation requires some configuration, but KeyboardKit Pro makes it easy to do.
+The following information describes how to setup a keyboard dictation that starts dictation from a keyboard and performs it in the app.

 #### Step 1.
 Set up required permissions